ablank/cellular4drupal/README.md

 Update jQuery to the version of your choice (1.11.1, 1.10.2, 1.9.1, 1.8.3,
 1.7.2, 1.6.4, 1.5.2, 1.4.4) without breaking Views.
 Loads from the
 Cloudflare, Google, or MS CDNs with a local fallback.
-  * The jquery.migrate module is automatically loaded for versions >= 1.9.x
+  * The jquery.migrate module is optionally loaded for versions >= 1.9.x
   for backward compatibility.

+* __jQuery Core Plugins Update__
+Update Drupal's core jQuery plugins to the latest stable version.
+  * BBQ v1.3
+  * Cookie v1.4.1
+  * Form v3.48
+  * Once v1.2.6

 * __jQuery UI Update__
 Update jQueryUI to the version of your choice (1.10.4, 1.9.2, 1.8.24).